 Photodynamic therapy is administered in two steps.
 First, the photosensitizing agent is injected into the bloodstream of the cancer patient.
 It is absorbed by all the body’s cells but remains in cancer cells for a longer period of time.
 In about 2 to 3 days, the patient returns to the outpatient facility and the tumor is exposed to a laser light using a thin fiber optic glass strand.
 The light is applied for 5 to 45 minutes, depending on the size of the tumor.
 Any dead tissue is later removed through an endoscopic procedure, usually about 5 days later.

 Treatment with photodynamic therapy is painless and side effects are minimal.
 Swelling may occur in the area to which the light was applied and photosensitize reactions may occur, including severe sensitivity to light.
 Patients should avoid bright light and direct sunlight and should limit their time outdoors for the first 30 days after the treatment is administered.

-Currently, PDT is being used to treat esophageal, non-small cell lung cancers, mesothelioma, and some skin cancers and some success is apparent.
+Currently, PDT is being used to treat esophageal, non-small cell lung cancers (NSCLC), mesothelioma, and some skin cancers.
+Some success is apparent.

-Trials are underway to determine Photodynamic Therapy’s success in treating other cancers and newer photosensitizing agents are being developed in hopes of reaching tumors deeper under the skin.
+Trials are underway to determine the success of photodynamic therapy success in treating other cancers.
+Newer photosensitizing agents are being developed in hopes of reaching tumors deeper under the skin.
 Scientists are also working on PDT drugs that can better target specific cancer cells.